 Her practice includes the use of found and appropriated imagery, sculpture and moving-image.

-Recurring themes in her work are deception, misdirection, misinformation, visual truth and the cognitive processing and consumption of information.
+Recurring themes are deception, misdirection, misinformation, visual truth and the cognitive processing and consumption of information.

 The Construction of Truth explores visual deception through gesture and body language and considers the differences between spoken and expressed languages.

 “Successful communication needs both verbal and physical expression and must be joined together through the act of understanding,” says Lethbridge.

 “Non-verbal communication is defined by gesture and body language and makes up a large part of how we interpret and misinterpret each other.

 “This includes clues to how we lie to each other.

 “A lie is to make a false statement with a deliberate intent to deceive and history suggests humanity learnt this art of deception not long after spoken language first emerged.”